LaunchCodeEducation/liftoff-curriculum/content/project-planning/_index.md

 We expect that you will complete the  assigned prep work before each lecture.
 Be sure to give yourself enough time to read and apply what you learn to your projects.

+## Liftoff Expectations

+WORK ON THIS SECTION
+Work together in your team
+Make progress independently

 {{% notice style="primary" title="Liftoff Expectations" %}}
    - Completeing all assigned tasks during class and outside of class.
+   - Class attendance and participation
+   - Completion and submission of all assignments
+   - Visible progress on your project every week
    - Meeting with your project group in and outside of class.
    - Group presentation of your project
+{{% /notice %}}

+Making a project, especially your first team project, can be a daunting task.
+You will have to work on your project multiple times a week outside of class, in addition to the prep work and assignments.
+Since you are working on a team project, you may have to schedule working time with your team outside of class.
+We estimate that you will need to work **at least 20 hours each week** to make it through this course successfully.

+{{% notice style="note" %}}
+   Schedule **at least 1 team meeting** outside of class for project work before Class 2 meets.
+You can decide when, where, and for how long together.
+This can be virtual or in-person, your choice.
+   - Creating regular meeting times and places can help set the pace for your team.
+   - If you need more together time, schedule it.
+Hold each other accountable for making each meeting.
 {{% /notice %}}